usefulalgorithm/usefulalgorithm/README.md

 - _hooke’s law_, by keiyaA
 - _Desaceleradas_, by Debit
 - _28 (Remaster 2025)_, by Tujiko Noriko, Aoki Takamasa
-- _Tranquilizer_, by Oneohtrix Point Never
 - _Collide_, by Leif
 - _Implosion_, by The Bug, Ghost Dubs
+- _Tranquilizer_, by Oneohtrix Point Never
 - _The Ultimate '80s Medley #2_, by Martin Miller
 - _TIMESOFPERIL_, by Sleep Sinatra
 - _End of the Middle_, by Richard Dawson
 - _Hometown Girl_, by U.e., Ulla
+- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle

 </details>